NeuroBox3D/VRL-NeuroBox-Plugin/README.md

 Finally, restart VRL-Studio

 ## TODOs
-- Add back Console App to appveyor build.
+- Add back Console App to appveyor build - need to use staged build because of timeout
-- Move scripts to separate scripts/ folder
-- Buildmatrix for OSX and Linux to be tested
-- Add trigger after_success in all the prerequisites for building the VRL-NeuroBox-Plugin
+- Add trigger in after_success section for required plugins to start the VRL-NeuroBox-Plugin build, e.g. ugcore, etc.